 Town by town snapshot: St Leonards

-The size of St Leonards is approximately 28.5 square kilometres and has 5 parks covering nearly 7% of total area.
+THE size of St Leonards is about 28.5 square kilometres and has five parks covering nearly seven per cent of total area.

-The population of St Leonards in 2011 was 2,000 people and by the 2016 Census the population was 2,484 showing a population growth of 24.2% in the area during that time.
+The population of St Leonards in 2011 was 2,000 people and by the 2016 Census the population was 2,484 showing a population growth of 24.2 per cent in the area during that time.

-Langdon was a partner of George Cole, a Melbourne merchant and owner of Coles Wharf on the Yarra River, Cole later operated paddle steamers in Port Phillip Bay.
+Langdon was a partner of George Cole, a Melbourne merchant and owner of Coles Wharf on the Yarra River.

 Shortly after Langdon’s purchase Cole acquired land along the foreshore, both sides of the present-day St Leonards.

-He is thought to have established a firewood trade from the Bellarine Peninsula to Melbourne and to have built the first houses at St Leonards and a pier was functioning by 1862.
+He is thought to have established a firewood trade from the Bellarine Peninsula to Melbourne and to have built the first houses at St Leonards.

 Along with several coastal towns on the Bellarine Peninsula, St Leonards became a camping and fishing resort.